 “Highly recommended for career development, by far one of the best management programs I have attended in 31 years of government service.
 You will not be disappointed if you enroll in this program.” – Executive Fellow

-This nine-month interagency experience will take place from October 2018 – June 2019 with five four-day sessions, culminating in the award of Brookings Exec Ed’s Certificate in Public Leadership.
+This nine-month interagency experience takes place from October 2018 – June 2019 with five four-day sessions, culminating in the award of Brookings Executive Education’s Certificate in Public Leadership.
 All courses will be held in Washington D.C. at the Brookings Institution or on Capitol Hill.

 This program encapsulates Brookings Executive Education’s research-based, award-winning curriculum into five sessions that prepare senior-level federal managers employees to meet the U.S. Office of Personnel Management’s Executive Core Qualifications for the Senior Executive Service.
 The Fellowship also provides the opportunity to develop close relationships with peers across government to grow one’s professional network.